 A part of a company’s security measures should include data security.
 Within data security is data destruction.
 This refers to the process of destroying data from electronic hardware that has sensitive information stored on it.
 Destroying old data through a disk wiping software is a secure way to make sure that sensitive data remains safe and out of the wrong hands.
-When choosing a company that will assist in the data destruction process, it is important that the company gives you a DOD Certificate of Data Destruction.
+When choosing a company that will assist in the data destruction process, it is essential that the company gives you a DOD Certificate of Data Destruction.
 Here is the information that you should receive from the Certificate.

 The Certificate of Data Destruction that is certified by the Department of Defense is given to companies upon completion of data destruction.
-Not only does the certificate verify that the data was in fact destroyed, it should also include other information.
+Not only does the certificate verify that the data was destroyed, but it should also include other information.
 This information includes things such as the client name, the report ID and the brand and model of the equipment being used.
 It should also list all of the equipment serial numbers.
-Along with this, the certificate should also report the RAM, the HDD size, and model and serial numbers for the HDDS, the disk sanitizing method, number of bad sectors and finally, the number of passes performed.
+Along with this, the certificate should also report the RAM, the HDD size, and model and serial numbers for the HDDs, the disk sanitizing method, number of bad sectors and finally, the number of passes performed.

 Contact us today for a quote to handle all your computer recycling needs.